Louis-MG/Louis-MG/README.md

 # Hello there !

-I am a bioinformatics student in Lyon, France.
-I got a Bachelor in Biology at the University of Lausanne (UNIL) in 2020.
-Currently in a interniship at LBBE (Laboratoire de Biologie et Biometrie Evolutive).
-I work on Metadbgwas.
+I am a bioinformatician in Quebec, Canada.
+I got a Bachelor in Biology at the University of Lausanne (UNIL) in 2020 and a Msc in Bioinformatics fronm the Université Claude-Bernard Lyon 1 (France).

 # Interests: